Dollarway School District: 1970s to 2020

-From about 2008 to 2018, the poor economy of Pine Bluff prompted parents to leave the area, and accordingly Dollarway district officials have an estimate of an enrollment decline of about 900 for the period.
-A 2011 State of Arkansas legislative research document stated that additionally the Dollarway district lost enrollment while the Watson Chapel and White Hall school districts' enrollment remained constant, and it concluded that Dollarway students were leaving to go to those districts and to private schools and charter schools.
+From about 2008 to 2018, the poor economy of Pine Bluff prompted parents to leave the area, and accordingly, Dollarway district officials have an estimate of an enrollment decline of about 900 for the period.
+A 2011 State of Arkansas legislative research document stated that additionally the Dollarway district lost enrollment while the Watson Chapel and White Hall school districts' enrollment remained constant, and it concluded that Dollarway students were leaving to go to those districts and private schools and charter schools.
 Superintendent Arthur Tucker stated, as paraphrased by the document, "he believes some of these losses result from the poor reputation the Dollarway School District has in the area and the rundown school facilities."
 The legislative document stated, in regards to whether to first prioritize academic improvement or repairing the buildings, "there is little consensus about which part of the problem to address first."
 By 2015 a millage increase had been voted down so the majority of the board was reluctant to put another on the ballot.

 The Arkansas Department of Education took control of the school district in 2012 due to failing to meet state education guidelines.
 In 2014 state control ended and the school board resumed operations.
 State control resumed in 2015 due to low test scores.
 The State of Arkansas designated the school district as being in "academic distress" from 2011 until 2016, and after an audit found issues in financial reporting, in April 2016 the Arkansas Board of Education also ruled that the district was in "fiscal distress".